arthurgassner/swissenergy-frontend/docs/modelling.md

 ## Define the problem

-> Insert great quote about how defining the problem is half the battle.
+!!! quote "Charles Kettering"
+    A problem well-stated is a problem half-solved

 Before we start solving our modelling problem, we must define the problem.